 - Students must be enrolled in 10th or 11th grade at the time the application is submitted;

-- Have had at least one year of a high school laboratory-based science course;
+- Have had at least one year of a high school laboratory-based science or research course;

-- Have demonstrated an interest in the sciences;
+- Have demonstrated an interest in their requested subject topic;

-- Be willing and able to commit six weeks to full-time scientific research; and
+- Be willing and able to commit four weeks to full-time scientific research; and

 - Have demonstrated the ability to work independently.

-Reviews of applications will begin in April.
-The deadline for receipt of completed applications is March 29, 2024.
+Reviews of applications will begin in March.
+All parts of the application should be submitted online.
+The deadline for receipt of completed applications is March 7, 2025.
 The following information must be included in the application form:

-- A statement from the student explaining why they want to engage in a science research project;
+- A statement from the student explaining why they want to engage in a research project;

-- A letter of recommendation and commitment from a science or math teacher;
+- A letter of recommendation and commitment from a teacher;

 - Students will be asked to select, in order of preference, three research areas in which they would like to participate.